We use AI and UQ to accelerate scientific discoveries and improve decision-making.

 Modeling the "Why" in

-Businesses generate significant amounts of data, which is used in conjunction with modeling to develop actions to improve some aspect of the business operations.
-The goal is to develop an AI engine to guide managers with actionable recommendations to generate a desired effect on the key performance indicators.
+Businesses collect vast amounts of data, which they leverage with advanced modeling techniques to develop actions to enhance their operations.
+The goal is to create an AI engine that provides managers with actionable recommendations to produce a desired effect on key performance indicators.

 Lowe's Innovation Fund